Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • rapid heart rate (tachycardia);

-• rhythm disturbance against the background of stress, panic attacks, thyrotoxicosis, adrenal diseases.
+• rhythm disturbances due to stress, panic attacks, thyrotoxicosis, adrenal diseases.

 • Anaprilin 30 mg,